-Centrifugal separation of gold experienced a regain in activity with the advent of the Knelson Bowl.
+Centrifugal separation of gold experienced a regain in activity with the advent of the Knudsen Bowl.
 This device appears extremely efficient in recovering fine gold, although very little published data are available.

 Installing a gravity plant increased overall gold recovery by about 3-4% in some plants.
 Gravity concentration was achieved with pinched sluices and 76cm Knelson bowls, with a significant increase in fine gold recovery.

-Again, the first material in fills the rings completely.
-At this point any similarity in the two centrifugal type concentrators begin to separate as the unit greatly enhances and improves the centrifugal factors.
+Again, the first material fills the rings completely.
+At this point, any similarity in the two centrifugal type concentrators begins to separate as the unit greatly enhances and improves the centrifugal factors.

 - creates 60 forces of gravity,

 - will process up to 40 tph of minus ¼ inch material,

 - in typical alluvial operations will operate up to 24 hours without clean up with no increased loss of gold.

 In order to understand what happens with a particle, we must return to the sluice box for a moment.
 We realize that as the material heads down a sluice box it picks up speed.
 In fact, in a rough box, it will get up to nearly 30 mph.
 The closer it gets to full speed the further it is away from the speed of the container which is zero.

 When a particle in a Knelson Concentrator hits the bottom of the cone, it starts to gain momentum and converse to a sluice box, as it gains in speed it gets closer to the rim speed of the cone which happens to be approximately 30 mph. thus if we take the top speed of both as a factor, in the sluice box we have a 30 mph of forward speed with 1 force of gravity.
 In the Knelson Concentrator, we have a forward speed of 30 mph. with 60 forces of gravity.